Avalanche Economic Research Project

 Participant Roles Taxonomy

 The Avalanche network comprises diverse participants, each with unique roles and incentives.
-This taxonomy identifies seven primary participant categories—validators, delegators, users, developers, L1 operators, governance participants, and ecosystem service providers—with over 20 sub-roles.
+This taxonomy identifies eleven primary participant roles across three categories—network participants, development organizations, and community members.
 Understanding these roles is crucial as participants often occupy multiple positions simultaneously, creating complex incentive structures.
-For instance, a validator might also be a developer and governance participant, leading to multi-dimensional decision-making that affects network dynamics.

 Economic Taxonomy

 Avalanche’s economic mechanisms form an interconnected web of incentives and constraints.
 This taxonomy classifies the core economic components including staking rewards, fee structures, token supply dynamics, and governance mechanisms.
-The unique aspects of Avalanche’s economy—such as the burn mechanism for all transaction fees and the duration-based staking rewards—create distinctive economic equilibria.
-By categorizing these mechanisms, we establish a framework for understanding how economic value flows through the network and how different mechanisms interact to create emergent behaviors.
+The unique aspects of Avalanche’s economy—such as the 100% fee burn mechanism and duration-based staking rewards—create distinctive economic equilibria.

 Mechanism Taxonomy

 Protocol mechanisms are the operational rules that govern network behavior.
-This taxonomy analyzes consensus mechanisms, validation processes, delegation systems, and cross-chain interactions.
+This taxonomy analyzes Snow consensus, validation processes, delegation systems, and cross-chain communications via Avalanche Warp Messaging.
 Avalanche’s novel consensus protocol and multi-chain architecture create unique mechanism designs, particularly in how the Primary Network secures application-specific L1 blockchains.
-Understanding these mechanisms is essential for predicting how protocol changes will cascade through the system.

 Avalanche Economy vs Open Economy

 Avalanche doesn’t exist in isolation—it interfaces with traditional financial systems and other blockchain networks.
 This analysis positions Avalanche within the broader economic context, examining how external market forces, regulatory environments, and cross-chain interactions affect the network.
-We explore concepts like the Taylor Rule adapted for crypto-economics and how Avalanche’s economic policies can respond to external shocks while maintaining internal stability.
+We explore concepts like the Taylor Rule adapted for crypto-economics.

 Milestone 2: Systems Engineering Perspective

 Model-Based Systems Engineering (MBSE) provides a rigorous methodology for analyzing complex systems like Avalanche.
-This report applies MBSE principles to decompose the network into manageable subsystems while maintaining visibility of their interactions.
-We identify five core subsystems—Staking Dynamics, Token Supply, Fee Dynamics, L1 Ecosystem, and Governance—and analyze how changes in one subsystem propagate through others.
+This report applies MBSE principles to decompose the network into five core subsystems—Staking Dynamics, Token Supply, Fee Dynamics, L1 Ecosystem, and Governance—and analyze how changes in one subsystem propagate through others.
 This systems approach reveals feedback loops and emergent behaviors not visible when examining components in isolation.

 Subsystem Analysis and Multigraph Model

 Building on the MBSE framework, this detailed analysis specifies each subsystem with state variables, flow dynamics, parameters, and interaction points.
-The Staking Dynamics subsystem manages 217M AVAX across 3,011 validators; Token Supply tracks 456M circulating AVAX against a 720M cap; Fee Dynamics implements multidimensional pricing; the L1 Ecosystem coordinates 53 active blockchains; and Governance enables parameter evolution.
 The multigraph model captures how agents engage with multiple subsystems simultaneously, revealing complex strategic behaviors and system-wide patterns.

 ACP Summaries